thudsonbu/breadboard/README.md

 To use integrations, you need to create a new application from the [applications menu](https://developer.todoist.com/appconsole.html) in Todoist.
 Set the OAuth redirect URL to http://localhost:3232.
-Next, you can use the script in `scripts/o-auth.js` to retrieve an o-auth url which will guide you through the OAuth process and output todoist credentials for integrations.
+Next, you can use the script in `npm run o-auth` to retrieve an o-auth url which will guide you through the OAuth process and output todoist credentials for integrations.

 Now that you have the `code` and `state` you can add them to the